ninocarrillo/pyawgn/README.md

 Example: \
 `python3 awgn.py bpsk_1200.wav 3000 3`\
 \
-This will remove the silence from the user-provided file "bpsk_1200.wav", then add white gaussian-distributed noise within a 3000 Hz bandwidth to achieve 3dB signal-to-noise ratio.
+This will attempt to remove the silence from the user-provided file "bpsk_1200.wav", then add white gaussian-distributed noise within a 3000 Hz bandwidth to achieve 3dB signal-to-noise ratio. **NOTE: SILENCE REMOVAL DOESN'T WORK WELL YET, DON'T RELY ON IT.** Remove the silent sections of the audio file before using this tool.
 The program assumes that all the signal energy in the input file is **intentional modulation**, so the input file should only contain the intended signal.
 No output file was specified in this example, so the program will attempt to make a new directory named "run1", increasing the number in sequence as more runs are executed, and save the output file there.

 # fade.py
 Usage: `python3 fade.py <input sound file> <fade depth dB> <fade period sec> <optional output file>`\